Danierays/MQTT-demo/README.md

-# Masters-Thesis
-IoT Solution for HVAC Systems
+# MQTT Demo for IoT connectivity